Marshal-Emanuel/SQLed/README.md

    - Execute the SQL scripts  set up the necessary database tables and configurations.

 2. **Configure Database Connection:**
-   - Open each PHP file in the `php/` directory and update the database connection details (e.g., hostname, username, password) as needed.
+   - Open each PHP file and update the database connection details (e.g., hostname, username, password) as needed.

 3. **Web Server Configuration:**
    - Deploy the project on a web server.
 Ensure that the web server is configured to execute PHP files eg, localhost server(Apache).